-Essay by Jane Apperley
+Essay by Carissa Farrell

-Born: Michigan, USA
+Born: 1966, Michigan, USA

 Lives: Honolulu, Hawaii

-Awards/Distinctions: Pollock-Krasner Grant, The Pollock-Krasner Foundation, New York (2012); Travel Award, University Research Council, University of Hawaii, Manoa (2012, 2011, 2009, 2006); Nes Artist Residency, Skagastrond, Iceland (2011); Award for Innovative Creative and Scholarly Work, University Research Council, University of Hawaii, Manoa (2011, 2006)
+Awards/Distinctions: Pollock-Krasner Grant, The Pollock-Krasner Foundation, New York, USA (2012); Travel Award, University Research Council, University of Hawaii, Manoa, Honolulu (2015, 2013, 2012, 2011, 2009, 2006); Nes Artist Residency, Skagastrond, Iceland (2011); Award for Innovative Creative and Scholarly Work, University Research Council, University of Hawaii, Manoa, Honolulu (2011, 2006)

-Public Exhibitions: Cutting Edge: Contemporary Paper, Visual Arts Center at Boise State University, USA (2012); Acts, Haas Gallery of Art, Bloomsburg University, USA (2011); SUBStainability, Texas State University Art Gallery, San Marcos, USA (2011); Pull, Poke, Fold, Corbans Estate Art Centre, Auckland (2010); Frame 301, Montserrat College of Art, Beverly, USA (2009); Pull, Mark, Fold, The Contemporary Museum at First Hawaiian Center, Honolulu (2009); SmartArtSF “Trash to Treasure”, Lincart Gallery, San Francisco (2009); Mapped, The Contemporary Museum at First Hawaiian Center, Honolulu (2008); Tattered Cultures, Mended Histories, The Linekona Gallery, Honolulu Academy of Art at the Academy Art Center, Hawaii (2008); Triennial 2008, The Center for Book and Paper Arts, Columbia College, Chicago (2008); Loyola National Works on Paper, Loyola University, Chicago (2007); Absence/Excess/Loss, Rochester Contemporary, New York (2007); Island to Island, The University Sains Malaysia, Penang, The University of Tasmania, Australia, and the University of Hawaii Art Gallery, Honolulu (2007); Burning Green Wood, Emerson Center for Art, Bozeman, USA (2005); 3rd Drawing Biennale, Steps Gallery, Melbourne and The Benalla Regional Gallery, Victoria (2005); Pleasurework, SCA Gallery, Pomona, USA and Fort 508 Gallery, Albuquerque, USA (2004); Small Works, William Rainey Harper College, Palatine, USA (2004)
+Public Exhibitions: In the Land, Honolulu Museum of Art, Hawaii (2015), I AM: Money Matters, ArtPrize, The Fed Galleries, Kendall College of Art and Design, Grand Rapids, USA (2014); Cutting Edge: Contemporary Paper, Visual Arts Center at Boise State University, USA (2012); Acts, Haas Gallery of Art, Bloomsburg University, USA (2011); SUBStainability, Texas State University Art Gallery, San Marcos, USA (2011); Pull, Poke, Fold, Corban Estate Arts Centre, Auckland (2010); Frame 301, Montserrat College of Art, Beverly, USA (2009); Pull, Mark, Fold, The Contemporary Museum at First Hawaiian Center, Honolulu (2009); SMARTt Art - Trash into Treasure, Lincart Gallery, San Francisco, USA (2009); Mapped, The Contemporary Museum at First Hawaiian Center, Honolulu (2008); Tattered Cultures, Mended Histories, The Linekona Gallery, Honolulu Academy of Arts, Hawaii (2008); Triennial 2008, The Center for Book and Paper Arts, Columbia College, Chicago, USA (2008); Loyola National Works on Paper, Loyola University, Chicago, USA (2007); Absence/Excess/Loss, Rochester Contemporary, New York, USA (2007); Island to Island, University Sains Malaysia, Penang, University of Tasmania, Australia, University of Hawaii Art Gallery, Honolulu (2007); Burning Green Wood, Emerson Center for Art, Bozeman, USA (2005); 3rd Drawing Biennale, Steps Gallery, Melbourne, Australia, Benalla Regional Gallery, Victoria, Australia (2005); Pleasurework, SCA Gallery, Pomona, USA, Fort 508 Gallery, Albuquerque, USA (2004)